pjsherpa/Text-Editor-PWA/README.md

 ### Project Description:

-Progressive web application, allows us to create application and install them in our local devices.
+Progressive web application, allows us to create web-application that looks and behaves as if it is a mobile app with an installation feature, which allows us to store in our local devices.

 How it works: